cgloeckner/SfmlExt/README.md

 - `menu`: A light-weight and customizable gui implementation for option-based menus (using pure keyboard/gamepad input).
 - `state`: A customizable context-related state machine and application wrapper class.
 - `logger`: Blueprint for a logging mechanism with support for various SFML types.
+- `fader`: Provides a fading implementation for Sounds and Music.

 See `examples/` directory for full (compilable) examples.